MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAdminConsentRequestPolicy.md

   - `[RequestDurationInDays <Int32?>]`: Specifies the duration the request is active before it automatically expires if no decision is applied.
   - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: Required.
     - `[Query <String>]`: The query specifying who will be the reviewer.
 See table for examples.
     - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
-This property is only required if a relative query (i.e., ./manager) is specified.
+This property is only required if a relative query, for example, ./manager, is specified.
+Possible value: decisions.
     - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.
   - `[Version <Int32?>]`: Specifies the version of this policy.
 When the policy is updated, this version is updated.
 Read-only.

 REVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>: Required.
   - `[Query <String>]`: The query specifying who will be the reviewer.
 See table for examples.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
-This property is only required if a relative query (i.e., ./manager) is specified.
+This property is only required if a relative query, for example, ./manager, is specified.
+Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.

 ## RELATED LINKS